 Whilst Peter Posa seems to have joined Devlin in the exit (without a release on Kontact), Maria Dallas released two singles for the label, 'I Love Your Kind Of Lovin'' in 1972 and 'You' for a briefly revived Kontact in 1981.
 The latter was her final New Zealand release.

 Fifteen singles were released on Kontact between 1972 and 1976, all via EMI, and another 10 between 1979 and 1982 under a new deal with RCA including a couple for Tauranga country singer Janice Ramage.

 Kontact Recording Co.
-Limited disappeared from the company register in 1988 and Dave McKee disappeared around the same time.
-The catalogue has long been unavailable.
+Limited disappeared from the company register in 1988 and Dave McKee retired from the industry around the same time.
+He passed away in July 2021.

 Frenzy Music issued a compilation of the Kontact label's releases in 2020.